 (i) After the effective date of the coverage (or applicable waiting period, if any) benefits shall begin with the first day of care or confinement if the care or confinement is for a covered disease even though the diagnosis is made at some later date.
 The retroactive application of the coverage may not be less than ninety (90) days prior to the diagnosis.

 (j) Policies providing expense benefits shall not use the term “actual” when the policy only pays up to a limited amount of expenses.
-Instead, the term “charge” or substantially similar language should be used that does not have the misleading or deceptive effect of the phrase “actual charges.”
+Instead, the term “charge,” “expense,” or substantially similar language should be used that does not have the misleading or deceptive effect of the phrase “actual charges” or “actual expenses.”

 (k) “Preexisting condition” shall not be defined to be more restrictive than the following and shall be consistent with the provisions of Section 7B of the Act: “Preexisting condition means a condition for which medical advice, diagnosis, care or treatment was recommended or received from a physician within the six (6) month period preceding the effective date of coverage of an insured person.”

-(l) Coverage for specified diseases will not be excluded due to a preexisting condition for a period greater than six (6) months following the effective date of coverage of an insured person unless the preexisting condition is specifically excluded.
+(l) Coverage for specified diseases will not be excluded due to a preexisting condition for a period greater than six (6) months following the effective date of coverage of an insured person unless a named preexisting condition is specifically excluded.

 (m) Hospice Care.